Our second CITY STORY comes from Stephan Pues, a church planter from Frankfurt, Germany and the new director of City to City Europe.

 We think it is reasonable to see about 400 churches planted in the next five years in about 40 cities.
 We are not merely dreaming—this is the trajectory we’re actually seeing.
 Hopefully every leader traveled home very encouraged, refueled and refreshed with a new vision for their churches and lives.

-Please consider praying for the work God is doing in Europe.
+Please consider praying for the work God is doing in Europe and contributing to building a global gospel movement.